 RUTH’S CHRIS STEAK HOUSE

-Steak Finalists: Terra Gaucha Brazilian Steakhouse, Pinegrove Market
+Steak Favorites: Terra Gaucha Brazilian Steakhouse, Pinegrove Market

-Someone Else Paying Finalists: Orsay, The Capital Grille
+Someone Else Paying Favorites: Orsay, The Capital Grille

 It has become increasingly “rare” to believe that Ruth’s Chris Steak House won’t be the returning champs for both the Best Steak and “Let Your Friend with the Fat Wallet Buy” categories.
 While it might be a national franchise restaurant, Ruth’s Chris creates an intimate vibe that’s perfect for sinking your teeth in an incredible steak.
 Served sizzling with their signature butter-topped flair, Ruth’s Chris makes no beef in offering you the best in cuts including filets, a cowboy rib eye, New York strips, T-bones, porterhouse for two (40 ounces!) and petite cuts, along with surf-and-turf and lamb chops, as well as an extensive cocktail and wine list.